xugezheng/FAMS/README.md

 ### ENVS

-The algorithme is implemented mainly based on PyTorch Deep Learning Framework, and the datasets utilized are from [WILDS](https://wilds.stanford.edu/).
+The algorithm is implemented mainly based on PyTorch Deep Learning Framework, and some of the datasets utilized are from [WILDS](https://wilds.stanford.edu/).

 Please refer to [WILDS get started](https://wilds.stanford.edu/get_started/) or use the following command to prepare your env.